The Fixed Sub-Center: A Better Way to Capture Data Complexity: Conclusion

 \section{Conclusion}

 The use of more than one sub-center can capture different modalities of data.
-However, sub-centers created by existing methods may be highly correlated, the classifier's parameters grow linearly with the number of classes and lose the intra-class compactness.
+However, sub-centers created by existing methods may be highly overlapping , the classifier's parameters grow linearly with the number of classes and lose the intra-class compactness.
 The F-SC, a novel perspective of sub-center, is proposed to address these three problems uniformly.
 This method ensures the diversity of sub-centers and dramatically reduces the amount of calculation during training.
 Furthermore, a constraint of Euclidean distance is added to the feature of each sub-class, which is used to improve the intra-subclass compactness of the features.
 F-SC can be easily set up in existing neural networks without complicated network structure modifications.
+F-SC reduces the computation and memory usage during training, while the amount of computation in the model inference phase is not reduced.
+How to further reduce the additional computation due to setting multiple sub-centers is our next step.
 Experiments on Mini-Imagenet, Caltech-256, CUB-2011, and Cars-196 have validated the effectiveness of our proposed F-SC.